ubarsc/ubarsc.github.io/_posts/2025-08-26-ctypesnumba.markdown

 # Passing a numpy array into a C function

 `qhull` requires a C array with the input data.
-Fortunately what is expected matches the layout of a numpy array.
+Fortunately what is expected matches the default layout of a numpy array.
-In this situation, we can pass data stright in as a `ctypes.c_void_p` from the  [`ctypes.data`](https://numpy.org/doc/2.1/reference/generated/numpy.ndarray.ctypes.html) property of a numpy array.
+In this situation, we can pass data straight in as a `ctypes.c_void_p` from the  [`ctypes.data`](https://numpy.org/doc/2.1/reference/generated/numpy.ndarray.ctypes.html) property of a numpy array.
 We do have to check that the types, dimensions and layout match what [is expected](https://github.com/gillins/ctypesqhull?tab=readme-ov-file#how-to-use) otherwise you will get incorrect results (or program crash).